Hungry? Welcome to my post with the top 20 foods in Madrid! The 10 best appetizers and the 10 most popular main dishes!

 You will also have heard about some Spanish chefs such as Dabiz Muñoz, Ferran Adriá, Juan Mari Arzak, Martin Berasategui, Angel León, Joan Roca, and Quique Dacosta.
 These are just a few examples of the top Spanish chefs, which have revolutionized gastronomy worldwide.

-My list of the must-try foods in Madrid is not just about paella and Iberic ham.
+If you want to know what to eat in Madrid, take into account that my list of the must-try foods in Madrid is not just about paella and Iberic ham.
 But it covers the most traditional and popular dishes from all the regional cuisines in Spain.

 For your convenience, I have divided the best foods of Madrid into 2 sections: the best 10 appetizers and 10 main dishes.
 I will write a specific post on the most mouthwatering desserts, sweets, and pastries in Madrid.